reuteras/malir/README.md

 # malir

 My scripts to install [Malcolm][mal] for incident response (IR).
-The goal is not to have a lean version of Malcolm after installation, rather the goal is to have all bells and whistles in the included as well as adding some more and enable the maximal amout of indexing.
+The goal is not to have a lean version of Malcolm after installation, rather the goal is to have all bells and whistles in the included as well as adding some more and enable the maximal amount of indexing.

-The plan is to start with Malcom and add more functions and tune the installation to make Malcolm even more useful for investigations related to IR and cases where you have pcap-files to investigate.

 ## Installation

 This script is only tested on Ubuntu 22.04 LTS and I recommend running it in VM.
 The script will change default background during installation.
 Image is from [SANS][san].
+There are also other changes that you might not want on your regular computer.

 Start by cloning the repo and entering it.
 If you don't have git installed start with **sudo apt install -y git**.

     git clone https://github.com/reuteras/malir.git
     cd malir

 Before the installation is finished you will have to logout one time (update group membership for Docker) and reboot the computer one time (updated settings).
 You have to rerun the **install.sh** script after logging out and rebooting the computer.
 The **install.sh** script will tell you when to logout and reboot.
-To start the process run the following command in the manin
+To start the process run the following command in the malir directory.

     ./install.sh